tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 For etcd, provide the embedded store clustering parameters ``storage.etcd.embed.*`` and specify the endpoints in ``storage.etcd.endpoints``.
 The options that configure embedded etcd mostly match the etcd configuration options.
-For more information about these options, see the `etcd documentation <https://etcd.io/docs/v3.5/op-guide/configuration/>`__.
+For more information about these options, see the `etcd documentation <https://etcd.io/docs/latest/op-guide/configuration/>`__.

-Example configurations of three |tcm| instances that start with embedded etcd instances and form a etcd cluster from them:
+Below are example configurations of three |tcm| instances that start with embedded etcd instances and form an etcd cluster from them:

 *   First instance: